BRaulier/HE60-PyMagister/README.md

-# HE60-PyMagister: Work In Progress :)
+# HE60-PyMagister:

 PyMagister is a Python interface of Hydro Light MacOS version.
+It is useful to bypass the graphic user interface of HydroLight.
+It is then possible to run many simulations without any human intervention.
+This Python interface is also intented to work with a modified version of HydroLight that includes a "SeaIceIOP" mode.
+This homemade mode enables the use of depth dependant discretized phase function (dddpf).

+Please note that knowledge of
+HydroLight is necessary in order to fully exploit the features of this interface.

 ## Instructions: